Irish immigration to Puerto Rico: 18th century

 In 1765, the King of Spain, Carlos III, sent Field Marshal Alejandro O'Reilly to the Captaincy General of Puerto Rico to assess the state of the defenses of that colony.
 O'Reilly took a very complete census of the island and recommended numerous reforms, including the instilling of strict military discipline in the local troops.
 He also insisted that the men serving in the defense of the realm receive their pay regularly and directly rather than indirectly from their commanding officers, a long-standing practice that had led to abuses.

 Some of O'Reilly's other recommendations resulted in a massive twenty-year program of modernizing San Felipe del Morro Castle in San Juan, now a World Heritage Site.

-The training which he instituted was to bring fame and glory to the Puerto Rican militia some thirty years later during the British invasion of Puerto Rico in 1797.
+The training that he instituted was to bring fame and glory to the Puerto Rican militia some thirty years later, during the British invasion of Puerto Rico in 1797.
 Field Marshal O'Reilly's civilian militia had become known as the "Disciplined Militia."
-O'Reilly was later appointed governor of colonial Louisiana in 1769 where he became known as "Bloody O'Reilly."
+O'Reilly was later appointed governor of colonial Louisiana in 1769, where he became known as "Bloody O'Reilly."

 Another Irishman, Colonel Thomas O'Daly, joined Field Marshal Alejandro O'Reilly to work on the further revamping of San Felipe del Morro and was named chief engineer of modernizing the defenses of San Juan, which included the fortress of San Cristóbal.
-Later he was granted land in the vicinity of Guaynabo and O'Daly developed it into a thriving sugar hacienda.
+Later, O'Daly was granted land in the vicinity of Guaynabo, and he developed it into a thriving sugar hacienda.

-O'Daly and fellow Irishman Miguel Kirwan became business partners in the "Hacienda San Patricio" which they named after the chief patron saint of Ireland, Saint Patrick.
+O'Daly and fellow Irishman Miguel Kirwan became business partners in the "Hacienda San Patricio", which they named after the chief patron saint of Ireland, Saint Patrick.
 The plantation no longer exists.
-The land on which it was located is now a suburb called San Patricio with a shopping mall, San Patricio Plaza.
+The land on which it was located is now a suburb called San Patricio, with a shopping mall, San Patricio Plaza.

-O'Daly, following the example of other Irishmen in Puerto Rico, married a local woman of social standing, María Gertrudis de la Puente, herself of Spanish background, and had three children, Isabel, Manuel, and Demetrio.
+O'Daly, following the example of other Irishmen in Puerto Rico, married a local woman of social standing, María Gertrudis de la Puente, herself of Spanish background; they had three children: Isabel, Manuel, and Demetrio.
 Easily, he joined a thriving Irish immigrant community on the island that would come to be associated with the growth of commercial agriculture.

 Upon his untimely death in 1781, his brother Jaime took over the property and helped raise Thomas's children.
 Jaime O'Daly was named director of the Real Fábrica de Tabaco (Royal Tobacco Factory) in Puerto Rico by the Spanish Crown in 1787.

 Jaime O'Daly became a successful sugar and tobacco planter.
-His nephews, Julio and Arturo O'Neill, moved to Puerto Rico in 1783 with their slaves and plantation equipment and were later followed by Thomas Armstrong, another Irishman and planter in 1791.
+His nephews, Julio and Arturo O'Neill, moved to Puerto Rico in 1783 with their slaves and plantation equipment, and they were later followed by Thomas Armstrong, another Irishman and planter, in 1791.

-O'Daly's connections with the non-Hispanic Caribbean and European nations helped him economically but hindered his nomination to a post on the prestigious San Juan City Council.
-O'Daly remained in Puerto Rico where he died of natural causes in 1806 and was buried in the San Juan Cathedral.
+O'Daly's connections with the non-Hispanic Caribbean and European nations helped him economically, but it hindered his nomination to a post on the prestigious San Juan City Council.
+O'Daly remained in Puerto Rico, where he died of natural causes in 1806 and was buried in the San Juan Cathedral.